Haydn Gwynne: Career

-Gwynne performed at the Almeida Theatre in Islington in a performance of Becky Shaw which ran from 20 January until 5 March 2011.
+She performed at the Almeida Theatre in Islington in a performance of Becky Shaw which ran from 20 January until 5 March 2011.
 She also appeared in a second episode of the Midsomer Murders series 14, called "Dark Secrets" as Maggie Viviani which aired in Britain in 2011.
-Gwynne starred in the Shakespeare play Richard III alongside Kevin Spacey at The Old Vic in London during summer 2011 as part of the Bridge Project.
+She starred in Shakespeare's play Richard III alongside Kevin Spacey at The Old Vic in London during summer 2011 as part of the Bridge Project.

 In October and November 2012, Gwynne toured in the play Duet for One.
 In 2013, she appeared as Margaret Thatcher in the premiere of the stage play The Audience by Peter Morgan.

 In 2014, she featured in an episode of Ripper Street as a woman living her life as a man to escape what she felt were the horrors of being a woman.
-In 2015 she starred alongside Tamsin Greig in the new musical Women on the Verge of a Nervous Breakdown, based on the Pedro Almodovar film, at The Playhouse in London.
+In 2015 she starred alongside Tamsin Greig in the new musical Women on the Verge of a Nervous Breakdown, based on the Pedro Almodóvar film, at The Playhouse in London.

-In January 2014, she appeared in the episode "Fraternity" of the BBC forensic science series Silent Witness, followed by appearances in another two BBC series in February: the British sitcom Uncle and the crime comedy-drama Death in Paradise (Series 3, Episode 5).
+In January 2014, Gwynne appeared in the episode "Fraternity" of the BBC forensic science series Silent Witness, followed by appearances in another two BBC series in February: the British sitcom Uncle and the crime comedy-drama Death in Paradise (Series 3, Episode 5).
 In 2015, she appeared in the BBC Father Brown episode, "The Last Man".

 In 2016, she starred as Mrs Peacham in Simon Stephens' adaptation of Bertolt Brecht's and Kurt Weill's Threepenny Opera, alongside Rory Kinnear as Macheath, Nick Holder as Mr Peacham, Rosalie Craig as Polly Peacham and Sharon Small as Jenny Diver at the National Theatre in London.
-In the same year, she played Camilla, Duchess of Cornwall, in the Channel Four sitcom The Windsors, which is based around the British royal family.
-In October 2021, Gwynne took over the role of Evangeline Harcourt for the final weeks of the London revival of Anything Goes at the Barbican Theatre.
+In the same year, she played Camilla, Duchess of Cornwall, in the Channel Four sitcom The Windsors, which presents a parodic version of the British royal family.
+In October 2021, she took over the role of Evangeline Harcourt for the final weeks of the London revival of Anything Goes at the Barbican Theatre.
 In 2022, she played Susan Hussey in the fifth series of The Crown, also written by Peter Morgan.

+In 2023, Gwynne starred as Pam Lee, a version of the real-life judge Prue Leith, in The Great British Bake Off Musical, and as Stanley Baldwin in Jack Thorne's play When Winston Went to War With the Wireless at the Donmar Warehouse.

+In 2022, she performed "The Ladies Who Lunch" in a gala tribute to Stephen Sondheim, Old Friends.
+She was forced to withdraw from the subsequent run of the show, a few days before its opening, in September 2023.
+At that stage, her withdrawal was attributed to "sudden personal circumstances".

+In 2024, Gwynne posthumously won the Laurence Olivier Award for Best Actress in a Supporting Role at that year's ceremony, for her performance in When Winston Went to War With the Wireless.

+Personal life, illness and death

+Gwynne lived in London with her two sons.

+She died on 20 October 2023, aged 66, following a cancer diagnosis one month earlier.